 Throughout history, libraries have aimed to enhance the quality of life among local residents.
 These community meeting spots provide an endless supply of learning, as well as recreational activities for those interested.
-However, for those living with autism, heading to the library isn’t always a comfortable experience.
+However, for those living with intellectual and developmental disabilities, heading to the library isn’t always a comfortable experience.

 At the Adult Autism Center, we have created a library literacy program that not only encourages reading but also supports the development of social skills.
 In addition, our clients learn how to care for an item that they must later return.
 We help our clients become more comfortable in an environment that resembles a library so they can transfer the skills they learn into everyday life.